 The CJC-CCJ was incorporated as a federal non-profit in May for the sole purpose of distributing funds in a manner that is fair, transparent, and in keeping with the spirit of the Online News Act and regulations.

 A temporary interim board has been put in place.
 It is their job to oversee initial operations, in accordance with the Online News Act and regulations, until an Executive Director is hired and a full board is elected that is inclusive of the full diversity of Canada's news media.
-Details of the full board's composition and election process will be shared for comment during upcoming CJC-CCJ stakeholder consultations.
+A detailed draft of the full board's composition can be found here.

 We are proud, honoured, and excited to have been selected for this critical work.
 We look forward to working with all Canadian media organizations to ensure it achieves maximum positive effect in the years to come.